kodadot/subwork/docs/home.md

 🧘 Our capabilities
 ---
-- We can comfortably accommodate 30 builders daily with comfortable seating
+- We can comfortably accommodate 30 builders with comfortable seating
 - [Host local tech, crypto and AI meetups, technological and art events](./rent-subwork-venue-in-bled.md)
 - [We can help you with more prominent team retreats](./company-retreat.md)